 Professor Phillips' research interests lie in four main areas.
 First, he has become increasingly engaged in a program of research looking at a range of different but related issues in entrepreneurship.
 From a more practical perspective, he is interested in how to scale up new, high-growth ventures and in how scaling up social enterprises differs from scaling up more traditional companies.
 He is also interested in how new ventures “pivot” as this activity remains highly undertheorized.
 When studying entrepreneurship, Professor Phillips often uses ideas from organization theory to help him theorize and he has found this approach to be particularly fruitful.

 Second, Professor Phillips has been working for the last several years on various aspects of technology strategy and innovation.
 In particular, he is interested in the social dynamics of technology adoption and the ramifications of these dynamics for technology, strategy, and innovation.
-He is particularly interested in the dynamics of adoption of digital consumer devices such as the iPod and 3G mobile telephony and has carried out a large study on the introduction of texting.
 More recently he has become interested in the intersection of leadership and digital transformation and especially in how the competencies required for success as a leader change as industries and companies are digitally transformed.